Baitongeiei/My-1st-exercise-on-GitHub/README.md

 # My-1st-exercise-on-GitHub
-My first Repository in Github and no experience before.
+My first Repository in Github with no experience before.